vguerra/FlightDelayPrediction/report/README.md

 #### Origin and destination airports

 The origin and destination airports of the flights are categorical features, fed to the model using a string indexer.
-Since the cardinality is quite high, some airports might have relatively few flights, the feature is too sparse, and the model might not have enough data to predict delays on these airport.
+Since the cardinality is quite high, some airports might have relatively few flights, the feature is too sparse, and the model might not have enough data to predict delays on these airports.
 To mitigate this issue the approach of using counters to encode the airports has been used.
 The counter used was the number of flights per airports.
 By using this counter as a feature column the model can learn and generalize well from low traffic airports.